canonical/brand-store-documentation/serial-vault/register-a-new-device-model-name.md

 The Brand field is pre-populated with your Brand account ID and is uneditable.

 Enter the desired model name in the Model field.
-The name you enter here must be the same as used on your Model Assertions that you will create
+The name you enter here must be the same as used on your Model Assertions that you will create.

-For Serial Assertion Key, select the reference for an already uploaded serial key
+For Serial Assertion Key, select the reference for an already uploaded serial key.

 For System-User Assertion Key, select a key that will be used for system-user generation.
 In production, you should create and use a dedicated key for the system-user.